 Kendra Sollars is an Arizona native currently working in video-based public installation.
 She received a B.A. in Art from The Ohio State University (2009) and claimed two National Championships in varsity synchronized swimming the same year.
 Sollars was a highly competitive synchronized swimmer for fifteen years.
 Her competitive swimming turned creative and professional as she worked as a head choreographer for the Arizona Desert Dolphins synchronized swimming team (2009-2012) and worked as an Artist/Athlete in the prestigious production of Cirque du Soleil’s O, in Las Vegas, Nevada (2011-2012).
 As a synchronized swimmer, Sollars explored narrative and form through movement and performance.
 She has adapted that experience into an interdisciplinary art practice that includes video, photography, performance, and installation.
-Her most recent work with artist Lauren Strohacker, Animal Land (2013), was awarded the Contemporary Forum Emerging Artist Grant (2014) by the Phoenix Art Museum and the Artist Research and Development Grant by the Arizona Commission on the Arts (2015).
+Sollars’s work explores our human interconnectedness with the natural world, particularly with water, often using her own physical form as the subject of her work.
+Her most recent work has been displayed at the Tempe Center for the Arts and Mesa Arts Center.
+Her collaborative work with artist Lauren Strohacker, Animal Land (2013), was awarded the Contemporary Forum Emerging Artist Grant (2014) by the Phoenix Art Museum and the Artist Research and Development Grant by the Arizona Commission on the Arts (2015).
 Sollars’s technical experience includes Adobe After Effects, Photoshop, Dreamweaver, Lightroom and Premiere Pro.
 Sollars currently lives and works in Tempe, Arizona and was named one of the top 100 creatives in the city by the Phoenix New Times (2014).